paleajed/EWOCvj2/README.md

 # EWOCvj2
 Modern open source video mixer application.
 We are in beta now.
-A stable version is being developed as we speak, taking, at least, some more weeks.
+A stable version is being developed as we speak, taking, at least, some more months.

 Check out the website at http://www.ewocprojects.be/frontpage.html

+If you want the bleeding edge development build for Windows, surf to the website above and download from there.
+It often contains fixes for bugs that are still in the builds on the Releases page here on GitHub.
+Downloading from the website is recommended.

 # Documentation
 http://www.ewocprojects.com/EWOCvj2.pdf